Fashion in Bamberg

 I woke up in the morning and I finished doing my baggage.
 We went to the school and we left the bags there.
 Then I bought some souvenirs and food.
 We made a photo together and a selfie.
 I said goodbye to everybody, it was very sad...
 On Monday, we took the bus to Nuremberg and then we took the plane to Barcelona.

+I have seen that German people are so quick at the farewell, and I think that it’s quite better, because we say goodbye for ten minutes, and they only say the minimum.
 On the plane, the tripulation congratulated Mireia for her birthday.
 She was very surprised!
 When I arrived home I was really tired and exhausted but I was very happy because I had spent one of the most amazing experiences of my life.

 Marc Martínez